 Flexible liveaboard boats are no different from scheduled boats.
 It’s only the trip logistics which are different.
 Therefore, the cabins are just the same as all our other boats.
 They have air conditioning and normally have a window.
 Solo divers and friends stay in shared cabins (2 single beds) and couples stay in double-bed cabins.

-Like on planes, space is very important on boats, so don’t expect a huge cabin.
+Space is very important on boats, so don’t expect a huge cabin.
 There’s enough room for small luggage items, but not for large suitcases.
 All of the beds are designed for westerners, and they are big enough for nearly everyone.

 Is vegetarian food available?